 Storybook land is the name of an amusement park in New Jersey.
 But, and it’s also a term for a mental disorder.
 Make sure you don’t expose yourself to the source of this disease.

-It is the obsession with an imaginary construct of reality that distorts thinking.
-This disorder manifests as a superiority complex and mindset, making an imaginary construct superior to any facts or evidence to the contrary.
-It makes people susceptible to groupthink manipulation tactics.
-Thus, providing those who are authority figures can use their leadership position to brainwash and promote any agenda.
+The disorder is an obsession with an imaginary construct of reality.
+This kind of magical thinking distorts our cognitive ability.
+This disorder manifests as a superiority complex and mindset, making a fictional construct superior to any facts or evidence to the contrary.
+It makes people even more susceptible to group hypnosis and groupthink manipulation tactics.
+It provides authority figures with the opportunity to use their leadership positions to brainwash and promote any agenda.

-So, what is the difference between living with imagination and living in an imaginary world?
+What is the difference between living with imagination and living in an imaginary world?
 It is simple.
 When you use your imagination to create things, the results materialize and are measurable.
-If you use imagination to create things, it leaves empirical evidence.
+Your efforts leave empirical evidence.

-The problem occurs when adults substitute the facts provided by science and evidence for mythology, that’s the problem.
-When you create institutions and laws to run people’s lives which come from mythology and imaginary beings, you leave behind a trail of negative things.
-For instance, killing other people because they don’t believe in your imaginary being.
+The problem occurs when adults substitute the facts provided by science and evidence for mythology.
+This substitution of facts for fiction is a problem.
+When you create institutions and laws to run people’s lives, which come from mythology and imaginary beings, you leave behind a trail of negative things—for instance, killing other people because they don’t believe in your mythical being.
 That is a negative consequence of living in storybook land.
 In short, it is mythology presented as fact.

-When mythology takes precedence over science and reason you create laws that cause harm.
-It justifies the denial of basic human needs like food, water, shelter, and medical care, these are negative effects of living in an imaginary world.
+When mythology takes precedence over science and reason, you create laws that cause harm.
+It justifies the denial of basic human needs like food, water, shelter, and medical care.
+These are the adverse effects of living in an imaginary world.
 It provides excuses to commit unspeakable acts of violence.
 It spawns racial, ethnic, and religious genocide.
 It’s the reason for gender discrimination and subjugation, and it promotes mythology over scientific knowledge.